MaxwellMkondiwa/Mkondiwa/pages/research.rst

 spatial variation in access to schooling to identify effects of schooling on agricultural incomes.
 In addition, I use recent econometric methods to correct for selection into income activities within a panel data and instrumental variables estimation framework.
 I find annual agricultural returns to one additional year of schooling in Malawi that range from 3% to 7%.

+5) Games of strategy in culture and economics research.
+Draft version available upon request.

 Works in Progress
 =================